tuthan/argocd-app-templates/README.md

    cd argocd-helm-template
    ```

-2. Customize the `values.yaml` file to match your environment and requirements.
+2. Customize the `values.yaml` or/and `version.yaml` file to match your environment and requirements.
 See https://github.com/tuthan/multi-cloud-agnostic-sample/tree/main/k8s

 3. Deploy the application with ArgoCD.
 See https://github.com/tuthan/multi-cloud-agnostic-sample/

 ### 🔗 Accessing Components

-- **MongoDB Dashboard**: Access the MongoDB Operator dashboard via port-forwarding or a configured Ingress.
+- **MongoDB**: Access the MongoDB via port-forwarding or a configured Ingress.
 - **Prometheus/Grafana Dashboards**: URLs for dashboards can be set up using Ingress resources.
 - **Sample Application**: Access your application using the LoadBalancer or Ingress IP.